DaveDeCaprio/voice-stream/docs/getting_started/index.md

 ![img.png](img.png)

 Press "Start Voice Chat" and begin talking!
-Gemini will talk back and converse with you as long as you'd like.
+The LLM will talk back and converse with you as long as you'd like.

 ## Next Steps